csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     #endif /* CsoundiOS_ExampleSwift_Bridging_Header_h */

-You do not need to add any individual import statements to Swift files, CsoundObj's functionality should be accessible in your .swift files after this process is complete.
+You do not need to add any individual import statements to Swift files, CsoundObj's functionality should be accessible in your *.swift* files after this process is complete.

-**2.3 Playing a .csd File**
+### Playing a *.csd* File

-The first thing we will do so that we can play a .csd file is add our .csd file to our project.
-In this case, we will add a simple .csd (in this case named test.csd) that plays a sine tone with a frequency of 440Hz for ten seconds.
+The first thing we will do so that we can play a *.csd* file is add our *.csd* file to our project.
+In this case, we will add a simple *.csd* (in this case named *test.csd*) that plays a sine tone with a frequency of 440Hz for ten seconds.
 Sample Csound code for this is:

     <CsoundSynthesizer>